owntone/owntone-server/INSTALL.md

 ## Quick version for macOS (using Homebrew)

-This workflow file used for building forked-daapd via Github actions includes all the steps that you need to execute:
+This workflow file used for building owntone-server via Github actions includes all the steps that you need to execute:
 [.github/workflows/macos.yml](.github/workflows/macos.yml)